 We are not wrong for destroying the world any more than a child is wrong for being a toddler.
 Everyone, at every age, is always doing the best they can.
 That also goes for every human “injustice,” as cruel as it may seem.

 At this point, humanity has the hammer, and we’re busy pounding away.
-Like they say, when your favorite tool is a hammer, everything looks like a nail.
-And we can’t just take the hammer away.
-For it’s not anything “out there,” it’s our own mind.
-The hammer, the original tool, is conceptual thinking.
+Like they say, when you’re holding a hammer, everything looks like a nail.
+And we can’t just take the hammer away, for the hammer is our own mind.
+Our original and fundamental tool is conceptual thinking.
 We have eaten from the tree of knowledge of good and evil, and there’s no going back.
 The only way back is forward; the only way out is through.

 There’s nothing wrong with the process that came up with us; it’s just how it is.
 Sooner or later, we grow up to recognize it.
 This is what coming out of fight-or-flight means.
 It’s what it means to really feel, “Thy will be done.”
-This is surrender, trust, faith, enlightenment, unconditional acceptance, love… they all mean the same thing.
+This is surrender, trust, faith, enlightenment, unconditional acceptance, and love.
+They all mean the same thing.

-The hammer, then, is not the problem.
+The hammer is not the problem.
 In fact, it’s the solution.
 Now we can consciously understand what’s going on.
 Now we can choose our way.

 When you look out over your life, instead of seeing roadblocks, can you see building blocks?
 Can we embrace the “problems” of the world in this way?